GenomicsAotearoa/Introduction-to-R/docs/01-r-basics.md

         ```

 In the square brackets you place the name of the vector followed by the
-comparison operator and (in this case) a numeric value.
-Some common logical operators in R are:
+comparison (or also called relational) operator and (in this case) a numeric value.
+Some common comparison operators in R are:

 | Operator | Description              |
 | -------- | ------------------------ |